Key Concepts

 The Problem

-A class member and an interface member might have the same name after transformation:
+A class member and an interface member can have the same name in the emitted TypeScript surface:

 class MyClass : ICollection {